Korean independence movement: Ideologies and concerns

-Although there were many separate movements against colonial rule, the main ideology or purpose of the movement was to free Korea from the Japanese military and political rule.
-Koreans were concerned with alien domination and Korea's state as a colony.
+Although there were many separate political movements against colonial rule, the main ideology or purpose of the movement was to free Korea from the Japanese military and political rule.
+Koreans were concerned with foreign domination and Korea's state as a colony.
 They desired to restore Korea's independent political sovereignty after Japan invaded the weakened and partially modernized Korean Empire.
 This was the result of Japan's political maneuvers to secure international approval for the annexation of treaty annexing Korea.

-During the independence movement, the rest of the world viewed what was occurring in Korea as an anti-imperialist, anti-militarist, and an anti-Japanese resistance movement.
-Koreans, however, saw the movement as a step to free Korea from the Japanese military rule.
+During the independence movement, the rest of the world viewed the events in Korea as an anti-militarist, anti-Japanese resistance movement.
+Western colonial powers and the League of Nations largely ignored Korean appeals for self-determination to maintain geopolitical alliances with Imperial Japan.
+Koreans, however, saw the movement as a step to free Korea from the Japanese colonial rule.

 The South Korean government has been criticized as recently as 2011 for not accepting Korean socialists who fought for Korean independence due to fears of violating the National Security Law.
+Following the division of the peninsula and the Korean War, the South Korean government's aggressive anti-communist policies led to these individuals being excluded from the official registry of national merit.